vemonet/stardog-demo/README.md

 Repository to demo how to create a Virtual Knowledge Graph in a Stardog triplestore using data from a PostgreSQL database.

+For this demo we use the **MIMIC-IV dataset**, more details and request access at https://physionet.org/content/mimiciv/2.2/

 ## ➡️ Access IDS Stardog

 1. Go to **https://cloud.stardog.com**